yeecode/MatrixAuth/README.md

 ---

-For more information, please refer to the MatrixAuth website:[HOME PAGE](http://en.matrixauth.top/)。
+For more information, please refer to the MatrixAuth website : [en.matrixauth.top](http://en.matrixauth.top/)。

-For more instructions, please refer to the MatrixAuth document:[DOCUMENTS](http://en.matrixauth.top/docs/)。
+For more instructions, please refer to the MatrixAuth document : [en.matrixauth.top/docs](http://en.matrixauth.top/docs/)。